 Ferrets have exceptionally thick skin which allows them to play with each other, grabbing by the scruff and shaking and dragging each other without damage.
 They naturally therefore try to do the same with their new human companions.
 We on the other hand are thin skinned and weak in comparison and so innocent play and curiosity can be interpreted as vicious attacks and can lead to a ferret being incorrectly labelled a ‘biter’.

 Positive reinforcement: We use positive reinforcement and training to deal with nipping and biting.
 There is always a story as to why they nip or bite.
 Hunger, pain, nervousness and sheer fright are common reasons.
 All ferrets must be given time to settle in without over handling initially.
 They soon learn that people will enter their space with food and on cleaning out will not harm them.
+A hungry ferret may nip in their haste to get food.
 Their poor eyesight means that they will react quickly to movement.
 Soft gentle talking and hand feeding soon win a ferret over.
 We never use scuffing, nose flickering, forcing fingers down their throat and other such negative training techniques.

 Gloves: The wearing of gloves can hinder nip training as the ferret will not learn to associate bare skin with you.
 However in the worse cases any handling is better than none.
 If you need to resort to using gloves then we recommend kevlar lined security gloves.
 The leather will protect their teeth and the kevlar will protect you.